ryanmittelstadt/apophis-mission-design/README.md

 ## 1. Project Overview & Motivation

-The objective was to apply Lambert’s problem-solving techniques to a high-stakes, real-world scenario: traveling from Earth to Apophis within a specific launch window from early April to early June 2028.
-This project moves beyond simple 2D orbit theory by building a MATLAB tool capable of processing vast ephemeris data to find a global minimum for fuel consumption ($\Delta V$) and maximize scientific payload delivery.
+The objective was to apply Lambert’s problem-solving techniques to a trajectory from Earth to Apophis within a specific launch window from early April to early June 2028.
+This project moves beyond simple 2D orbit theory by building a MATLAB script capable of processing vast ephemeris data to find a global minimum for fuel consumption ($\Delta V$) and maximize scientific payload delivery.

 ## 2. Implementation of the Lambert Solver